Agamiru/exceptions_and_logging/README.md

 # exceptions_and_logging

-A **Django app** for logging custom application errors on the server side and also spits out JSON error info on the client side.
+A **Django app** for logging custom application errors on the server side.
+It also spits out JSON error info on the client side.
 You basically subclass our ```ApplicationErrors``` class and the rest is done for you.